 Department for the Preservation of Prehistories HQ

-Speculated to once be the site of a flourishing Late Archaic urban society (900–950 CE) it is thought to have ceased regular ritual function and to have been abandoned during the mid-thirteenth century.
-This partially human-made earthen mound stood in isolation for hundreds of years housing little understood archaeological fragments of this early society.
-Over time, as our urban centers grew, the site sat with increasing precariousness, steadily encroached by first suburban settlement, followed by mid-rise exurban development and eventually, by mid-century, at the very center of urban life.
-The decade long battle to preserve the integrity of the site brought to light many strategies--Historic Landmark status, followed by UNESCO World Heritage listing, followed by a savings and loan crisis that forced the foreclosure and sale of a handful of treasured national properties that were eventually bought back and brought into their contemporary period of re-use and adaption.
-Over the years, as the Departments mission has grown and its portfolio with it, we’ve naturally grown into the hybrid organization you see today.
+Speculated to once be the site of a flourishing Late Archaic urban society (900–950 CE) it is thought to have ceased regular ritual function and to have been abandoned by the mid-thirteenth century.
+This partially human-made earthen mound stood in isolation for hundreds of years housing little understood archaeological fragments of an early society.
+Over time, as the city grew, the site sat with increasing precariousness, steadily encroached first by suburban settlement, then by mid-rise exurban development and eventually, by mid-century, at the very center of urban life.
+The decade long battle to preserve the integrity of the site brought to light many strategies--Historic Landmark status, followed by UNESCO World Heritage listing, followed by a savings and loan crisis, which forced the foreclosure and sale of a handful of treasured national sites.
+Over the years, as the Department's mission has grown and its portfolio with it, we’ve organically become the hybrid organization you see today.

-The Department currently employs approximately twelve thousand people worldwide, over eight thousand of which come to work each day at our Headquarters.
-The physical infrastructure of our current headquarters mirrors our broader mission--that preservation is not separation, but is the spirit of lively renewal and re-use.
-Our gradual construction program over the last thirty years has seen the steady expansion into the Aterian mound of new public programs, new attractions and more ambitious educational initiatives.
+The Department currently employs approximately twelve thousand people worldwide, over eight thousand of which come to work each day at our HQ.
+The physical infrastructure of our current headquarters mirrors our broader mission--that preservation is not separation, but is the spirit of lively renewal and re-use; enhanced and imbued by contemporary culture.
+Our gradual construction program over the last thirty years has seen the steady expansion into the Aterian mound of new public programs, new attractions and more ambitious public educational initiatives.
 Expansion into the mound has been a very cautious process, driven primarily by a need to grant access to the original caverns, while adding public programs.
-Built around and in direct connection with the Aterian mound is a 64-story tower housing the majority of department personnel.
+Built around and in direct connection with the Mound is a 64-story tower housing the majority of department personnel.
 In addition to administration and documentation of projects around the globe, the tower contains state-of-the-art laboratories, microscopy and imaging facilities.